OleTP/Semester-project-NLP/README.md

 This project explores music genre classification using deep learning models (BERT, DistilBERT, and LLaMA) with song lyrics and optional metadata (release year, danceability).

+*This project was primarily developed locally and later uploaded to GitHub.*

 <br>

 ### Notebooks